-B. The Honor Code and the MAC Program
+B. The Student Code of Conduct and the MSM Program

 UNC Kenan-Flagler is not only a collection of faculty members, staff members, and students; it is a community striving for academic and professional excellence.
-The Honor Code describes the minimum standards of conduct that each member of the community should expect from one another.
+The Student Code of Conduct describes the minimum standards of conduct that each member of the community should expect from one another.
 Violations of those minimum standards will be addressed and, where appropriate, sanctions will be imposed; however, UNC Kenan-Flagler community members are held to an even higher standard of maintaining mutual respect and care for each other.
 Past community members have always been cognizant of the fact that they represent UNC Kenan-Flagler.
-MAC students are responsible for maintaining the school's professional image.
+MSM students are responsible for maintaining the school's professional image.

-Specific Kenan-Flagler student responsibilities under the Honor Code include but are not limited to the following:
+Specific Kenan-Flagler student responsibilities under the Student Code of Conduct include but are not limited to the following:

 - To understand what type of collaboration is allowed.
 Be sure you have the instructor clarify the extent to which your study group can collaborate on individual papers, cases, briefs, exams, presentations, etc. Do not use a former student's case notes or work of any kind, as such action may result in dismissal. - To understand each instructor's individual rules regarding assignments.
 Seek clarification if you are not certain about what is allowed and what is not.
-In the absence of clear guidelines regarding an assignment, presentation, examination, or other academic submission, the UNC Kenan-Flagler MAC student is expected to seek any and all necessary clarification from the instructor. - To understand if past exams may be used to study.
+In the absence of clear guidelines regarding an assignment, presentation, examination, or other academic submission, the UNC Kenan-Flagler MSM student is expected to seek all necessary clarification from the instructor. - To understand if past exams may be used to study.
 Instructors will often provide students with exams they have given in the past.
-Ask the instructor if it is permissible to study from a previous exam if you obtain one not provided by the instructor.

-- To maintain professional conduct and communications during all activities related to classes, events and interactions with fellow students, instructors, administration and recruiters. - To avoid disrupting the learning or classroom environment for other students or the instructor.
+Ask the instructor if it is permissible to study from a previous exam if you obtain one not provided by the instructor. - To maintain professional conduct and communications during all activities related to classes, events and interactions with fellow students, instructors, administration and recruiters. - To avoid disrupting the learning or classroom environment for other students or the instructor.

-Violation of any of these policies related to conduct may also result in the student being ineligible to continue in the MAC Program.
+Violation of any of these policies related to conduct may also result in the student being ineligible to continue in the MSM Program.